 Then, of course, we found that wall – the fucking pink wall!
 I was honestly in shock at how seriously it was all taken.
 Firstly, there is a sign listing out rules for how to treat the wall.
 Then, there’s an attendant.
 There was also a line up for using the wall.
 It was honestly ridiculous!

 Pretty much wherever you look along Melrose is Instagrammable.
 It’s pretty impressive how the city is almost entirely a creation for the app and phenomenon.

 Walking a little further up past the trendy and bars restaurants of the city, we stumbled across Melrose Place.
 It’s the most beautiful little shopping area I’ve probably ever seen.
 Surrounded by neatly manicured gardens and stuffed with adorable boutique shops, I only wish I had the money to shop in them!
 We headed into Glossier for a peek, before walking along the street.

 Such beautiful entrances to the shops.

-See what I mean by everything being made for Instagram?!
+See what I mean by everything being perfect for Instagram?!